alessandrorodi/tripbuilder/readme.md

 # TripBuilder

-This app is accessible at: http://tripbuilder.us-east-2.elasticbeanstalk.com/api/
+This app is accessible on AWS.
+Example : http://tripbuilder.us-east-2.elasticbeanstalk.com/api/airports/random

 TripBuilder is a RESTful API that makes managing trips for customers a breeze.